How much time does it take to teach my bird?

 What happens if I miss a live webinar class?

 Life is busy, and stuff comes up – we get it!
-If you are unable to join us for one of our live classes, we will provide for you a link to that module in the webinar series so you won’t miss a beat!
+If you are unable to join us for one of our live classes, we will provide for you a link to that class recording so you won’t miss a beat!

 When can we start?

 We are excited about working with you!
-Our live courses have very limited seating—we recommend snatching them up quickly as they are filling quickly for the entire 2018 year!
-The course list, syllabi, and start dates are here.
-And if you’d like to get started sooner or work at your own pace, our webinars and modules are here.
+Our live courses have very limited seating—we recommend snatching them up quickly as they fill up quickly!
+And if you’d like to get started sooner or work at your own pace, the Fundamental class is available online as a video series including all the handouts and slides.